Camping Tours & Trips in Machu Picchu

 The Andean stars shine over rugged camping at Quencco village after a 14km trek from Puca Pucara.
 Your path leads through Golden Lake and local communities before ascending to Huchuy Qosqo ruins at 3,600m.
 Quality Eureka Timberline tents and gourmet meals prepared by specialized chefs complement Sacred Valley vistas.

-Duration 3 days Destinations Cusco, Lamay, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range 5 to 65 year olds Operated in English, Spanish Operator Alpaca Expeditions From
+Duration 3 days Destinations Cusco, Lamay, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range Operated in English, Spanish Operator Alpaca Expeditions From

 Machu Picchu - Ausangate to Rainbow Mountain Trek 4 Days.